BruceEckel/hello-flask-websockets/README.md

 Notes
 -------------
 * When you change **main.py**, Flask's automatic refresh doesn't work.
 You have to kill it and restart it to see the results.
 The refresh only seems to work on templates.
+* Here's information from Heroku on [using websockets with python](https://devcenter.heroku.com/articles/python-websockets).